jackokaiser/vanlab/content/blogs/en_2021-trip.md

 Adopting energy sobriety, most of the electricity we used was produced from our solar panels and stored in our battery.
 We never charged the battery from another source than solar, and never reached critical battery levels.
 Our setup would probably have been sufficient all year round in Spain, but maybe not for winter in France, when the sun is lower and days are shorter.
-There's also the electricity we consumed in campings, for laundry and so on, which is hard to account for (but probably does not weight much).
+There's also the electricity we consumed in campings, for laundry and so on, which is hard to account for (but probably does not weigh much).
 For heating and cooking, we used a single 13kg bottle of propane, representing 150 kg CO2 equivalent.
-We only sporadically turned the heater on for a few minutes in cold mornings, but never slept with the heater on.
+We only sporadically turned the heater on for a few minutes on cold mornings, but never slept with the heater on.

 Without surprise, transportation was the most important category of our carbon footprint.
-Suprisingly though, it did not weight as much in our expenses.
+Surprisingly though, it did not weigh as much in our expenses.

 ## How much did it cost?